 Me: Lalalalala, tweet tweet tweet, post post post, lalalalala.

-Non-Catholic (NC): You heathen, you worship Mary!
+Non-Catholic (NC): You heathen, look what you tweeted!
+You worship Mary!
 She’s nobody, a mere vessel, and certainly NOT the mother of God.

 Me: (Count to three, take a deep breath, send up a prayer that says, basically, HALP!
 Ahem!)
 Mary is the Mother of Jesus, right?

-NC (eyeing me suspiciously, I can feel it over the interwebs and it’s happened enough in Real Life, too): Yes.
+NC (eyeing me suspiciously, I can feel it over the interwebs and it’s happened enough in Real Life, too, as he almost whispers a tentative): Yes.

 Me (breathing more slowly now): And Jesus is God?